Little girl smiling while holding a black goat in a field

 Mongolia is known as the Land of the Blue Sky, with an average of 230 to 260 days of sunshine a year.

-Mongolians have long been known to be nomadic.
+Mongolians have long been a nomadic people.
 Historically, herders have relied on their animals for survival so were forced to move several times a year in search of fresh water and grass to sustain them.
-Today, roughly 25% of Mongolians still live a nomadic lifestyle.
+Today, roughly 25 percent of Mongolians still live a nomadic lifestyle.
 But in past decades, more families have moved to urban areas due to changes in the political, geographic and economic climate of the country.
-More than 1.6 million people now live in the Ulaanbaatar metro area.
+More than 1.7 million people now live in the Ulaanbaatar metro area.
 This rise in urbanization has led to problems in air pollution, a lack of community and extended family support, and an increase in alcoholism and domestic violence.

 Woman holding baby in Mongolia